Vancouver-KDD/ux-study/CRS2-04-Ideating-design-solutions/MJLee/Ideating-design-solutions.md

 - ideas will be narrowed down when you have to think about constraints.
 - we need to come up with ideas that are equitable- works best for usrs
-- Let users test the idea and they mighy find the best ideas.
+- Let users test the idea and they might find the best ideas.

 ####  Understanding the business needs behind a design